-Do you send out a follow-up letter thanking those who interviewed you?
+Have you ever wondered if you should send out a follow-up email thanking those who interviewed you?

-If you are like most job candidates, you're not sure if you should send out a letter.
-You might be wondering if thank you notes have become an ancient and pointless practice.
+If you are like most job candidates, you’re not sure if you should send out a thank you note.
+You might be wondering if thank you emails have become an ancient and pointless practice.
 Alternatively, even if you do decide to write one, you might not be sure where to start when it comes to crafting a professional follow-up.

 In this article you’ll find:

-- Why you should write a thank you letter.
+- Reasons to write a thank you letter.

-Why Send a Thank-You Letter After an Interview
+Why Send a Thank You Email After an Interview

 For some hiring managers, a thank you letter is a barrier of entry.
 They will not even consider a candidate who hasn’t taken the extra effort to thank them for their time.
 Jess Liebman, executive managing editor of Insider Inc. said, “I came up with a simple rule: We shouldn’t move a candidate to the next stage in the interview process unless they send a thank you email.”
 Many hiring professionals follow similar rules.
 Liebman even advises others to do the same, stating, “You should never make an offer to someone who neglected to send one.”